clearly/jsre/docs/conditions.md

 * `equal`
 * `greatherThan`
 * `lessThan`
+* `in` - Tests if a single value or a sebset of values in the `lhs` exist in the `rhs`

 ## Values (`lhs` and `rhs`)
+All condition operations use values to evaluate the condition.
+The `lhs` and `rhs` value specifications are those values.
 1. A value can be a constant
 1. A value can be a path specification.
 Path specifications use the `lodash` library for path resolution.